BUPT-GAMMA/GammaGL/README.md

 > Note
 >
+> The DEFAULT backend is  `torch` and GPU is `0`.
+>
-> The DEFAULT backend is  `tensorflow` and GPU is `0`.
-The backend TensorFlow will take up all GPU left memory by default.
+> The backend TensorFlow will take up all GPU left memory by default.
 >
 > The CANDIDATE backends are `tensorflow`, `paddle`, `torch` and `mindspore`.
 >